dallas-hall/learning-devops/06-jenkins.md

 * Has a lot of plugins as it is open source and has been around for a long time.
 * Has enterprise support available.

+## Installing Jenkins

+Jenkins is really easy to install.
+See https://www.jenkins.io/doc/book/installing/ for a variety of options.

+Jenkins can be controlled by the GUI or the CLI.
+The CLI is available via `curl`.
+Go to Manage Jenkins > Jenkins CLI and follow the steps.
+You will typically use the GUI to manage Jenkins.